-- Palliative care
+Palliative care

-Palliative care is an integral part of cancer treatment, by offering specific assessments, supportive care programmes, and services focused on living with and dying from cancer.
+Palliative care is an integral part of cancer treatment and care.
+It offers specific assessments, supportive care programmes, and services focused on living with and dying from cancer.
 Early referral and access to palliative care is a critical aspect of best practice.
-The person and their whānau who cannot be offered curative treatment, or declines curative treatment, as well as those with significant symptom burden, should be offered prompt access to palliative care services.
+The person and their whānau who cannot be offered curative treatment, or declines curative treatment, as well as those with a significant symptom burden, should be offered prompt access to palliative care services.